 How will I know which vaccinations are going to be given?

-How will I know when my child’s vaccination will take place?
+How will I know when my child’s vaccination will take place at school?

 The School Aged Immunisation Service (SAIS) team sends information to your child’s school for them to forward onto you, on our behalf.
 Details include the date we’ll be visiting your child’s school and which vaccinations we will be administering.

 There will also be information about the vaccinations and a link to complete a consent form.
 Please print the consent form and return completed to your school.
 If you have any problems printing the consent form please speak to your school for support.
 The consent form needs to be returned to school 2 days prior to vaccination date.

 Will I have to consent for my child to have the vaccinations or will it just be given?

 The vaccination will only be given to your child (aged 12 to 15) with parent/guardian consent.
 In the information we send to you via the school, we ask you to tell us whether you do or don’t want your child to be vaccinated.